|

 The presence of ants on peony blossoms is neither beneficial nor harmful to the

 plants--they are simply attracted to the sugary liquid secreted by flower buds.
-X

 |